Bingshu/Programming-Process/README.md

 # Projects

-This is where I would put all my work and thoughts in computer science.
+This is where I would put all comments and working progress of my projects.